-2.7 In September 2014, Policy and Resources Committee received a report setting out a revised funding shortfall of £147.5m for 2015-18.
-This was based on the

-- 2.8 During the autumn, Chief Officers and Members have undertaken challenge reviews of all budget plans and spending proposals.
+- 2.7 In September 2014, Policy and Resources Committee received a report setting out a revised funding shortfall of £147.5m for 2015-18.
+This was based on the latest forecasts of Government funding and estimates of expected increased costs such as inflation, volume change from increased demand and demographics and the costs of legislative changes. - 2.8 During the autumn, Chief Officers and Members have undertaken challenge reviews of all budget plans and spending proposals.
 This has included peer review and an opportunity to evaluate initial proposals, risks arising from savings proposals and emerging planning issues for services.
-The most significant spending implications affecting the Council relate to Adults, Children's Services, and Waste, and in particular: - Implementing a new strategy for Adults service delivery, incorporating new integrated arrangements with Health (Better Care Fund), preparing for major legislative change (Care Act), whilst dealing with rising demographic pressures; - Children's Services continuing the implementation of changed service provision, whilst transitioning from interim to permanent staffing arrangements; - Increased waste tonnages, arising from climate and societal change - 2.9 Together with the funding announcements within the Draft Local Government Funding Settlement for 2015-16 and identified savings, the forecast shortfall for 2016-17 and 2017-18 is now £88m.
+The most significant spending implications affecting the Council relate to Adults, Children's Services, and Waste, and in particular: - Implementing a new strategy for Adults service delivery, incorporating new integrated arrangements with Health (Better Care Fund), preparing for major legislative change (Care Act), whilst dealing with rising demographic pressures; - Children's Services continuing the implementation of changed service provision, whilst transitioning from interim to permanent staffing arrangements; - Increased waste tonnages, arising from climate and societal change - 2.9 Together with the funding announcements within the Local Government Funding Settlement for 2015-16 and identified savings, the forecast shortfall for 2016-17 and 2017-18 is now £88m (see section 6 for further details).
 Further details on the draft Local Government Finance Settlement were circulated to members and have been included as an appendix to Strategic and Financial Planning 2015-18 report elsewhere on the agenda.